 - 1.1 At their meetings on 25 November 2019 and 27 November 2019 the Business Board and the Combined Authority Board agreed a revised single Assurance Framework.
 The Audit and Governance Committee noted that revised Assurance Framework on 16 December 2019.
 A further revision of the Assurance Framework was brought to the Committee in September 2020.
 It was decided to delay recommending that version to the Combined Authority to account for further improvement.
-Numerous revisions have been made since that date. - 1.2 The Business Board is asked to agree the revised Assurance Framework which is subject to Government sign-off and Combined Authority Board approval.
+Numerous revisions have been made since that date. - 1.2 The Committee is asked to approve the draft revised Assurance Framework, recommending adoption to the Combined Authority Board.